Russians Celebrate 60 Years Since Historic Gagarin Spaceflight - UrduPoint

 Gagarin's flight remains a symbol of the country's dominance in space during the Soviet era.
 Four years before Gagarin, the USSR had become the first country to send a satellite into orbit, called Sputnik.

+- Tough times for space programme - "That the first manned flight into space was done by the Soviet Union was very significant for our state," Tatiana Brazhnikova, a 49-year-old school teacher, told AFP at the cosmonautics museum.

-But the anniversary also comes at a difficult time for Russia's space industry, which has suffered a number of setbacks in recent years, from corruption scandals to lost spacecraft to an aborted take-off during a manned mission in 2018.
+"I feel great pride in this achievement by the Soviet Union and Russia."
+But the anniversary also comes at a difficult time for Russia's space industry.
+It has suffered a number of setbacks in recent years, from corruption scandals to lost spacecraft to an aborted take-off during a manned mission in 2018.

 Russia's ageing Soyuz rockets are reliable and allow Moscow to remain relevant in the modern space industry, but the country is struggling to innovate and keep up with other key players.